Jerry Estrada: Retirement and return (2003–present)

 In mid-2003, Estrada announced that his physical condition would force him to retire.
-Over the years Estrada had become known for a move known as Salida de Bandera ("the Exit Sign") where he would be thrown over the top rope with great height and crash to the floor.
-While professional wrestling is a staged event and his opponents would do their best to protect Estrada the years of hitting the floor took a toll on his body and he was forced to retire.
-On May 25, 2003, Jerry Estrada teamed up with former rival Pierroth and Super Crazy, losing his retirement match to the team of Perro Aguayo Jr., Tinieblas and Villano III.
-In mid-2009 the Perros del Mal wrestling promotion held a benefit show for Jerry Estrada, with a portion of the proceeds going to Estrada.
-It was later revealed that Estrada was confined to a wheelchair for years after his retirement due to compounding back and knee injuries.
+Over the years, Estrada had become known for a move known as Salida de Bandera ("The Exit Sign"), where he would be thrown over the top rope with great height and crash to the floor.
+While professional wrestling is a staged event and his opponents would do their best to protect Estrada, the years of hitting the floor took a toll on his body, forcing him to retire.
+On May 25, Estrada teamed with former rival Pierroth and Super Crazy, losing his retirement match to Tinieblas, Perro Aguayo Jr. and Villano III.
+In mid-2009, the Perros del Mal wrestling promotion held a benefit show for Estrada, with a portion of the proceeds going to Estrada.
+It was later revealed that Estrada used a wheelchair for years after his retirement due to compounding back and knee injuries.
+Later that year, a Monterrey wrestling promotion known as Poder y Honor held a second benefit show to honor Estrada.

-Later that year a Monterrey wrestling promotion known as Poder y Honor held a second benefit show to honor Jerry Estrada.
-In subsequent years Estrada improved his health through both rehabilitation and treatment enough to the point where he was able to participate in a match.
-On December 12, 2012, Estrada teamed up with Jerrito Estrada and a wrestler known as "Ricky Estrada" to defeat the team of longtime rival Stuka, Octagoncito, and La Parkita in what was billed as his "retirement match".
-On August 8, 2013, Jerry Estrada came out of retirement for one more match, headlining a show billed as "Jerry Estrada's Retirement Show".
-Jerry Estrada, Gato Fantasma, and Silencio defeated Memo, Rey Demonio Jr., and Stuka.
-By 2018 Estrada's health and mobility had improved to the point that he competed in a total of five matches that year, including his first match in Arena Mexico for 26 years as he teamed up with veteran wrestlers Negro Casas and Fuerza Guerrera as the trio lost to El Felino, Mano Negra and El Solar on the Máscara Año 2000 40th Anniversary Show.
+In subsequent years, Estrada improved his health through both rehabilitation and treatment enough to the point where he was able to participate in a match.
+On December 12, 2012, Estrada teamed with Jerrito Estrada and a wrestler known as "Ricky Estrada" to defeat long-time rival Stuka, La Parkita and Octagoncito in what was billed as his "retirement match".
+On August 8, 2013, Estrada came out of retirement for one more match, headlining a show billed as "Jerry Estrada's Retirement Show".
+He, Gato Fantasma and Silencio defeated Memo, Rey Demonio Jr. and Stuka.
+By 2018, Estrada's health and mobility had improved to the point that he competed in a total of five matches that year.
+On November 30, Estrada wrestled his first match in Arena México in 26 years, teaming with veteran wrestlers Fuerza Guerrera and Negro Casas in a loss to El Solar, El Felino and Mano Negra at CMLL Leyendas Mexicanas ("Mexican Legends").
+His last match to date saw him defeat Stuka on March 3, 2019.